-Once every 12 months you can get a free copy of your credit report from each of the 3 big credit reporting companies.
-The 3 big credit reporting companies are Equifax, Experian and Trans Union.
-They have a central website, a toll-free number and a mailing address so you can get your report easily.
+Once every 12 months (for now, you can get a free report weekly) you can get a free copy of your credit report from each of the 3 big credit reporting companies.
+The 3 big credit reporting companies are Equifax, Experian, and Trans Union.
+They have a central website, a toll-free number, and a mailing address so you can get your report easily.